Are you suffering from feelings of being held down at night?

 If you’ve ever lost sleep, or kept the light on all night to prevent another attack, then it’s time to take action.

-The good news is that this sleep symptom can often be quickly and easily dissolved.
+In fact, this sleep symptom can often be quickly and easily dissolved.

 The Source of Sleep Paralysis